meiqing-wang/Cow-TrackingbyClassification/README.md

 # Cow-TrackingbyClassification

-This repository is for the manuscript titled "Continuous Tracking Holstein Dairy Cows in a Free-Stall Barn Using a Tracking-by-Classification Method", submitted to ***Computers and Electronics in Agriculture***.
+This repository is for the manuscript titled "Continuous Tracking Holstein Dairy Cows in a Free-Stall Barn Using a Tracking-by-Classification Method", submitted to ***Expert Systems With Applications***.

 Please note that the data is currently unavailable but will be provided once the manuscript is accepted.